 Discounted Cash Flow (DCF) Valuation

 The DCF model calculates a company's intrinsic value based on the present value of all future cash flows.
 It's the most theoretically sound valuation method—a company is worth the sum of all cash it will generate, discounted back to today.
+To apply DCF effectively, you'll need to extract free cash flow from company financial statements.

 The DCF Formula